Atheism is one thing: A lack of belief in gods.

 Older dictionaries define atheism as “a belief that there is no God.”
-Clearly, theistic influence taints dictionaries.
-People cannot trust these dictionaries to define atheism.
+Clearly, theistic influence taints these definitions.
 The fact that dictionaries define Atheism as “there is no God” betrays the (mono)theistic influence.
 Without the (mono)theistic influence, the definition would at least read “there are no gods.”

 While there are some religions that are atheistic (certain sects of Buddhism, for example), that does not mean that atheism is a religion.
-Two commonly used retorts to the nonsense that atheism is a religion are: 1) If atheism is a religion, then bald is a hair color, and 2) If atheism is a religion, then health is a disease.
-A new one introduced in 2012 by Bill Maher is, "If atheism is a religion, then abstinence is a sexual position."
+Two commonly used retorts to the nonsense that atheism is a religion are: 1) If atheism is a religion, then bald is a hair color, and 2) If atheism is a religion, then not collecting stamps is a hobby.

 Despite the fact that atheism is not a religion, atheism is protected by many of the same Constitutional rights that protect religion.
 That, however, does not mean that atheism is itself a religion, only that our sincerely held (lack of) beliefs are protected in the same way as the religious beliefs of others.
 Similarly, many “interfaith” groups will include atheists.
 This, again, does not mean that atheism is a religious belief.

 Some groups will use words like Agnostic, Humanist, Secular, Bright, Freethinker, or any number of other terms to self identify.
 Those words are perfectly fine as a self-identifier, but we strongly advocate using the word that people understand: Atheist.
 Don’t use those other terms to disguise your atheism or to shy away from a word that some think has a negative connotation.
 We should be using the terminology that is most accurate and that answers the binds all of us together.